Nithees95/Ex.No.6/README.md

 # Ex.No.6 AI-Assisted Programming and Debugging

-### Date: 02-09-2026
+### Date: 21-09-2026
-### Name: YEGAVINTI NITHEESH
+### Name: NITHEESH YEGAVINTI
 ### Register no.212224040370
 # Aim:
-Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools
+Write and implement Python, C, and Java programs using AI assistance to develop a Student Performance Analysis System, identify and debug errors, optimize the code, analyze time and space complexity, generate unit tests, and compare manual coding with AI-assisted coding.

 # AI Tools Required:
 ChatGPT

 # Explanation:
-Experiment the persona pattern as a programmer for any specific applications related with your interesting area.
-Generate the outoput using more than one AI tool and based on the code generation analyse and discussing that.
+In this experiment, AI is used as a programming assistant for developing applications related to student performance analysis.

+The AI tool is used to:

+Generate Python programs
+Generate C programs
+Generate Java programs
+Identify programming bugs
+Optimize code
+Explain time and space complexity
+Generate unit tests
+Compare manual coding with AI-assisted coding

-Learnerss generate
+Learners generate

 Python
 C
 Java

 using AI.

 Then